 If you are over age 59½ and your tax rate is low this year, you may consider taking a taxable distribution from your retirement plan even if it is not required or consider a Roth IRA conversion.

 Individuals of at least age 70½ can make tax-free distributions of up to $100,000 from individual retirement accounts directly to public charities.
 This strategy allows an individual to exclude the distribution from income “above the line”.

 The CARES ACT waived the required minimum distributions during 2020 for IRAs and retirement plans, including for the beneficiaries who inherited such accounts.
 This waiver includes RMDs for those who turned 70½ in 2019 and took their first RMD in 2020.
 The CARES Act also waived the 10% early-withdrawal penalty on retirement account distribution for individuals facing virus-related challenges.

-The SECURE Act, which was signed into law on December 20, 2019, changed the timing by which you must withdrawal your first RMD.
-If your 70th birthday is July 1, 2019 or later, you are not required to take the first distribution from the retirement accounts until you reach age 72.
+The SECURE Act, which was signed into law on December 20, 2019, changed the timing by which you must withdraw your first RMD.
+If your 70th birthday is July 1, 2019, or later, you are not required to take the first distribution from the retirement accounts until you reach age 72.

 The following ideas can lower your taxes this year:

 If you have unrealized net short-term capital gains, consider selling the positions and realize the gains in the current year if you expect next year’s tax rate to be higher.
 Only consider this strategy if you do not otherwise intend to hold the position for more than 12 months, making it eligible for the long-term capital gain rate of 20%, exclusive of the additional Medicare Contribution Tax.
 However, you may be able to apply the netting rule which may result in the offsetting of long-term losses to short-term gains, resulting in a tax savings of 37% in 2020 rather than 20%.